psyfb2/Pacman/README.md

 1. Download as .ZIP
 2. Go to Eclipse, Import -> Existing project into workspace -> Chose the archive file

-Main Features Added on top of base pacman game:
+Main Features in addition to Pacman game:
 1. Main menu
 2. Settings menu
 3. Map read from file